typhonjs-node-bundle/plugin-alias/README.md

 # plugin-alias
-Provides an Oclif plugin to to configure @rollup/plugin-alias for rollup-runner
+Provides an Oclif plugin to configure @rollup/plugin-alias for rollup-runner.